Android 13 Battery Drain

 3. Now disable the Tap to Check Phone and Lift to Check Phone features.

-4. Verify if it was enough to fix the battery drain issue on Android 13.
+4. Check if it fixes the battery charging issue on Android 15.

 FIX 6: Use Battery Saver Mode